 Bathtub Refinishing is Cheaper Than a Tub Liner

 Next, I took a look at tub refinishing (also called bathtub restoration).
 This is a process of repairing any damage and then spraying a thin coat of acrylic over the surface of the tub.
 This can be done by a professional starting at around $500.
 There are also DIY bathtub refinishing kits available for under $100.
+Read all about how to refinish your tub yourself in about 4-6 hours using a nontoxic bathtub refinishing kit.

 Even if I got my bathtub refinished by a professional—which everyone says is going to give me a much better result than if I DIY—it will still cost less than getting a bath liner.